Naoghuman/lib-fxml/README.md

 Intention
 ---

-`Lib-FXML` allows the developer to load [JavaFX] relevant files (.fxml, .css, .properties) and connect them to a controller (called the presenter).
+The `Lib-FXML` library simplifies the loading of [JavaFX] relevant files (model, view, controller, .fxml, .css, .properties) and enables a standardized handling of the data flow to (from) the gui.

-[Adam Bien]'s GitHub project [afterburner.fx] has not been developed for over 3 years (in 2018).
+Inspired by [Adam Bien]'s library [afterburner.fx], which unfortunately hasn't been developed since 2015, the library `Lib-FXML` simplifies the daily developer tasks in context from the aboved mentioned two main points:
-So I'm going to develop my own lightweight implementation of afterburner.fx for my own `libraries`, `frameworks` and `applications`.
+ * Simplifying the loading of `JavaFX` relevant files and

-Finally, I want to make it clear that I did not just copy the source code from Adam, but used the conventions, ideas of afterburner.fx for my own implementation.
+ * offering a standardized data flow to (from) the gui.

-_Image:_ Overview basic concept from `Lib-FXML`
+_Image:_ Overview UML `Lib-FXML v0.3.0-PRERELEASE`
-![Overview_Lib-FXML_MVP_v0.1.0-PRERELEASE_2018-12-20.png][Overview_Lib-FXML_MVP_v0.1.0-PRERELEASE_2018-12-20]
+![Overview-UML_Lib-FXML_v0.3.0-PRERELEASE_2019-03-24_17-48.png][Overview-UML_Lib-FXML_v0.3.0-PRERELEASE_2019-03-24_17-48]